gblastic/N328_HCI_FINAL/README.md

 Youtube video:
 https://youtu.be/oVGObWvr3PU
-(please copy and paste it in browser) or look up "HCI FINAL Gaige Blastic" on Youtube.
+(please copy and paste it in browser if link doesn't work) or look up "HCI FINAL Gaige Blastic" on Youtube.